 - Audio Renderer (often also referred as “Networked Audio Adaptor”): Mini network computers that accept a network data stream from another computer or NAS resulting in less noise ultimately being injected into your DAC.
 Examples: SONORE microRendu, SOtM sMS-200 Ultra etc.

 On the streaming client side, there are the already mentioned lossless streaming services such as Tidal and Qobuz, which are nicely integrated in most high quality network streaming players (such as Cocktail Audio, Bluesound etc.) and there are totally new client approaches such as Roon Labs, which focuses on music lovers, that have content from many sources, often acquired over years of collecting.
 Roon identifies all music, then enhances it with the latest metadata.
-It supports local files and music on cloud streaming services (currently limited on Tidal, soon including Qobuz too).
+It supports local files and music on cloud streaming services (currently limited on Tidal and Qobuz, which makes sense as both services are focusing on HIGHRES streaming).
 And of course, Roon is supported by all of the main audio manufacturers.
 This includes the mentioned audio renderer (SONORE/SOtM-Audio) as well as Ethernet connected DAC’s (network bridges), such as PS-Audio Direct Stream, Mytek Brooklyn Bridge and many more.
 Eventually the network bridges will displace the audio renderer on the long-term, because they combine both functions (DAC & audio renderer) in one system.

 Roon interface with its rich metadata